 Yes, there are already lots of websites and publications with this information.
-No, it won’t rake in big earnings (its proceeds will all go to charity anyway).
+No, it won’t rake in big earnings.
 That’s not its purpose.
 Hopefully, someone somewhere will read it and be prepared to recognize when someone near them is suffering a stroke and get them the care they need in time to make a difference.

 This is the most personal lens I’ve written.
 It’s dedicated to my wonderful grandmothers and grandmothers-in-law.

 While driving home recently, I spotted a stick figure family sticker on the car in front of me.
 Only this was different.
 The stick figures were running.